-23 The Joint Industry Boards for the Electrical Contracting Industry will accept possession of the Institute's Certificates in Electrical Installation Work as evidence of satisfactory educational achievements in support of applications for gradings.
-The Boards may from time to time issue details of other requirements (e.g. a specified period of industrial experience) for such grading, and candidates are advised to contact them for details.
-In particular, it must be noted that while a candidate may pass the examinations at an earlier stage of his career than is usual, this will not in itself qualify him for earlier grading.
+27 The Joint Industry Boards for the Electrical Contracting Industry will accept possession of the Institute's Certificates in Electrical Installation Work as evidence of satisfactory educational achievements in support of applications for gradings.
+The Boards may from time to time issue details of other requirements for such grading and candidates are advised to contact them for details.